ataylor05/terraform-azure-network/README.md

 # terraform-azure-network
 Terraform module to build the network layer in Azure.
-This network layout is more traditional ideal for orgs with a single team or orgs that don't isolate by networks.
+This is a more traditional layout ideal for orgs with a single team or orgs that don't isolate by networks.

 ## Module examples
 Simple example<br>